DanteAlonsoHT/group_our_transactions/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used 🔰
+- Hat tip to anyone who's code was used 🔰
 - Inspiration 💘
 - Microverse program ⚡
 - My standup team 🏹